 Editor’s note: Following is a fishing report on the Chetek Chain of Lakes, provided by Steve Sedani of Up-Der-North Guide Service out of Chetek.

-Good luck to all anglers.
-Keep your rod tip up and safe travels.
+Good luck to all anglers and safe travels.